stitchdata/docs/_destinations/redshift.md

 pricing_model: "Hourly" ## provider model
 free_option: "Yes (plan & trial)"
 fully-managed: false
 pricing_notes: "Currently, Redshift bases their pricing on an hourly rate that varies depending on the type and number of nodes in a cluster.
-The type and number of nodes you choose when creating a cluster is dependent on your needs and data set, but you can scale up or down over time should your requirements change. "
+The type and number of nodes you choose when creating a cluster is dependent on your needs and data set, but you can scale up or down over time should your requirements change."
 icon: /images/destinations/icons/amazon-redshift.svg